Deny severance payouts to rule-breaking ministers – Lib Dems

 Michael Gove also received £16,876 when he was sacked by Mr Johnson as levelling up secretary, a role he has returned to under Rishi Sunak.

-A Government spokesperson said: “There are long-standing rules in place to determine what ministers are entitled to receive as severance pay.
-Under those rules, it is for ministers to decide whether they wish to accept it.”
+A Government spokesperson said there were “longstanding” rules in place to determine how much ministers are entitled to receive on leaving Government and “it is for ministers to decide whether they wish to accept it.”

+A Conservative Party spokesman said: “This is exactly the kind of ‘do as I say, not as I do’ policy that the nation expects from the Lib Dems.

+“Severance payments have been made by successive administrations over several decades – including at the end of the coalition government in 2015.
+If their ministers were happy to accept payments then, they should pay them back to British taxpayer before attempting to score political points.”